yididiel7/goose/README.md

 - **Extensibility**: Open-source and fully customizable, Goose integrates with your workflow and allows you to extend it for even more control. **Toolkits let you add new capabilities to Goose.** They are anything you can implement as a Python function (e.g. API requests, deployments, search, etc).
 We have a growing library of toolkits to use, but more importantly you can create your own.
 This gives Goose the ability to run these commands and decide if and when a tool is needed to complete your request! **Creating your own toolkits give you a way to bring your own private context into Goose's capabilities.**  And you can use *any* LLM you want under the hood, as long as it supports tool use.

-## What Block employees have to say about Goose
+## What users have to say about Goose

 > With Goose, I feel like I am Maverick.
 >